dreger/thelivingwell.co/_posts/live/2016-03-24-practicing-imperfection.md

 Like any other habit in life, imperfection must be practiced.
 Practice with me?

 Every week I am going to post a new way to practice imperfection.
-I’ll post the prompt on Sunday and we’ll spend the week practicing it.
+I’ll post the prompt on Monday and we’ll spend the week practicing it.
 Post about it, write about it, tell me how you’re #practicingimperfection.
 [#practicingimperfection.](https://www.instagram.com/explore/tags/practicingimperfection/) by using the hashtag.

 Galatians 3:3  is my slap in the face reminder that I am not called to be perfect, Jesus has that one on lock down.